chainguard-demo/cs-workshop/chainguard-libraries/readme.md

 All workshops demonstrate:

 1. How to pull dependencies from **Chainguard Libraries** instead of upstream sources.
-2. How to scan applications with **Chainver** to confirm dependency origin.
+2. How to scan applications with **chainctl** to confirm dependency origin.
 3. How to view **provenance** for Chainguard Libraries

 ---